-Potential impact of COVID-19
+Impact of COVID-19

-The Issuer is continuously assessing the potential impact of COVID-19 on the social and economic environment and the consequences of those on the lending activity and loan portfolio performance.
-Based on our current knowledge it is difficult to estimate the medium- and long-term financial impact of the virus.
+The Issuer is continuously assessing the potential impact of COVID-19 on the social and economic environment and the consequences of those on its lending activity and loan portfolio performance.
+Based on the current knowledge of the Issuer's management it is difficult to estimate the medium- and long-term financial impact of the virus.